westerndigitalcorporation/zonedstorage.io/docs/introduction/smr.md

 the host-managed and host-aware models.
 These command interfaces are standards-based and have been developed by the INCITS T10 committee for SCSI hard disks and by the INCITS T13 committee for ATA hard disks.
-No industry standard exists for the drive-Managed model, because it is backwards-compatible and transparent to hosts.
+No industry standard exists for the drive-managed model, because it is backwards-compatible and transparent to hosts.

 ### SCSI Standard: ZBC